lucaslaurent04/aru/sapu/README.md

 ## Usage

-The host stats server uses a ``listener.php`` script to handle the stats process.
+The host stats server uses a ``listener.php`` script to handle the stat process.
-The script listens for incoming requests from the B2 private cloud instances and initiates the stats process.
+The script listens for incoming requests from the B2 private cloud instances and initiates the stat process.

 To use the host stats server, call it from the B2 private cloud instance using the following command: